 It is time for Governments to get back in the business of running the country as part of their core responsibilities.
 The ” landlord approach at arms length” has failed especially when we see what has happened to our outsourced utilities.

 Rebuild our Vocational Education system that has been dismantled by our current federal and state politicians.
-For example a certificate two course has risen from a cost of circa $240 to a $2,500 cost to the student.
+For example a certificate two course has risen from a cost of circa $240 to $1,900.
 The average family does not have this amount of cash lying around.
 The end result is a person who cannot afford training is now forced to live on unemployment benefit when they would prefer to be gainfully employed in the workplace.
 For years TAFE put the country back to work in their hour of need.
 Rebuild TAFE and get the country trained and educated and back to work.

 Repeal legislation that taxes super funds retrospectively as people plan their retirements around laws made in previous years.